 \begin{thm} An oracle~$C$ computes an ultrafilter base for the primitive recursive sets if and only if~$C'$ is of PA degree relative to~$\Halt$. \end{thm}

 \begin{proof} We modify the proof of Jockusch and Stephan~\cite[Theorem~2.1]{Jockusch.Stephan:93}.
-They call a set $S \sub \NN$ \emph{$p$-cohesive} if~$S$ is cohesive for the primitive recursive sets.
+They say that a set $S \sub \NN$ is \emph{$p$-cohesive} if~$S$ is cohesive for the primitive recursive sets.
 Their theorem states that~$S$ is $p$-cohesive if and only if~$S'$ is of PA degree relative to~$\Halt$.

 \rapf Suppose that~$C$ computes an ultrafilter base~$F$ for the primitive recursive sets.
 Let $g\leT F$ be a function associated with~$F$ as in Definition~\ref{df:assoc_fcn}.
 Then the range~$S$ of~$g$ is $p$-cohesive.
-Hence~$S'$ and therefore~$C'$ is of PA relative to~$\Halt$ by one implication of~\cite[Theorem~2.1]{Jockusch.Stephan:93}.
+Hence~$S'$ and therefore~$C'$ is of PA degree relative to~$\Halt$ by one implication of~\cite[Theorem~2.1]{Jockusch.Stephan:93}.

 \lapf We modify the proof of the other implication of~\cite[Theorem~2.1]{Jockusch.Stephan:93}.
 Let $\seq {A_i}\sN i$ be a uniformly recursive list of all the primitive recursive sets.
 We call~$i$ a \emph{primitive recursive index for~$A_i$} (or \emph{index}, for short).
 By our hypothesis on~$C$, there is a function $g\leT C'$ such that